jmettraux/aachen/src/cac__skills.md

 : To swim, to be at ease in the water.

 Trade
-: To buy and sell advantageously, to value goods correctly, to deal with traders and merchants.
+: To buy and sell advantageously, to value goods correctly, to deal with traders.

 Travel
 : To be used to travel.